MystenLabs/sui-rust-sdk/crates/sui-graphql-client/README.md

 # Design Principles

-1. **Flexibility**: The client is designed to be flexible and can be used with different HTTP clients by implementing the `HttpClient` trait.
-2. **Type Safety**: The client uses the `cynic` library to generate types from the schema.
+1. **Type Safety**: The client uses the `cynic` library to generate types from the schema.
 This ensures that the queries are type-safe.
-3. **Convenience**: The client provides a set of APIs for common queries such as chain identifier, reference gas price, protocol configuration, service configuration, checkpoint, epoch, executing transactions and more.
+1. **Convenience**: The client provides a set of APIs for common queries such as chain identifier, reference gas price, protocol configuration, service configuration, checkpoint, epoch, executing transactions and more.
-4. **Custom Queries**: The client provides a way to run custom queries using the `cynic` library.
+1. **Custom Queries**: The client provides a way to run custom queries using the `cynic` library.
-5. **Version Support**: The Sui GraphQL RPC server supports several versions for each network (at least for Mysten's public nodes).
+1. **Version Support**: The Sui GraphQL RPC server supports several versions for each network (at least for Mysten's public nodes).
 The client provides a way to set the version of the server to connect to.
 By default, if you are using the SDK it will support the stable version of the service.
 Please note that the legacy and beta versions are not supported out of the box and you would likely need to build your own custom queries.

 # Usage

 ## Connecting to a GraphQL server
-For convenience, a `reqwest` based HTTP client can be used by default.
-When calling [`SuiClient::default()`], the client sets `testnet` as the default network.
+Instantiate [`SuiClient`] with [`SuiClient::default()`], which sets `testnet` as the default network.
+After instantiating a new `SuiClient`, change to a different network as needed:
-To connect to `mainnet`  use the [`SuiClient::set_mainnet()`].
-Similarly, to connect to `devnet` use [`SuiClient::set_devnet()`].
+- `mainnet` use [`SuiClient::set_mainnet()`]
+- `testnet` use [`SuiClient::set_testnet()`]
+- `devnet`  use [`SuiClient::set_devnet()`]
+- `custom_server` use [`SuiClient::set_rpc_server()`]

 ```rust
 use sui_graphql_client::SuiClient;